-Scooba Campus (662) 386-8011 or (662) 476-5000 GT Campus (662) 418-9487 or (662) 243-1900
+Scooba Campus (662) 386-8011 or (662) 476-5000

 Ambulance/Sheriff/Police/Fire Dept. 911

 In case of minor injuries, first aid service/supplies can be found in all shops and in the administrative offices.
 In the event of a serious injury, the instructor or office manager should contact the administrative office, the Student Services Department, or someone at the emergency numbers listed below.
 The injured person should never be moved or left alone if at all possible.